NiclasGH/shippr/README.md

     install [kube|helm]     Deploys kubectl or helm

     cluster <CLUSTER>       Sets the current cluster
-    check                   Performs a dry run to check that everything works deploy <DIR>            Deploys the application in the specified directory [default: "."] cleanup <DIR>           Compares the deployed releases with the applications in the current directory.
+    check <DIR>             Performs a dry run to check that everything works deploy <DIR>            Deploys the application in the specified directory [default: "."] cleanup <DIR>           Compares the deployed releases with the applications in the current directory.
                             Undeploys if the directory doesn't contain the release.